compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 *Evaluation* (or *eval* for short) can be viewed as a transformation acting on an AST.
 In particular, it transforms an *expression* into a *value*.

+- only eval to values, error if eval stops at progress violation
+- no varargs
+- s-exprs have to start with a something that evals to a function
+- base expressions are hard coded in eval

 ## Task
 Define a data structure for an environment, that maps symbols to expressions.